-MQSUN in action: In Somalia, MQSUN, in its role as facilitator, supported the country to prepare a budget for in-country consultation workshops that would inform and gain consensus on the development of their multisectoral nutrition plan.
+MQSUN+ in action: In Somalia, MQSUN+, in its role as facilitator, supported the country to prepare a budget for in-country consultation workshops that would inform and gain consensus on the development of their multisectoral nutrition plan.
 Part of this was encouraging and supporting the SUN Focal Point to obtain commitment from local donors and UN partners to fund these workshops.

-Leveraging existing capacity and prioritising capacity building planning process to take advantage of their existing skills and knowledge.
+Leveraging existing capacity and prioritising capacity building

+Building capacity is inherent to the delivery of MQSUN+ technical assistance-striving to boost sustainability of our support to SUN countries.
+As much as possible, MQSUN+ identifies key capacities of in-country actors and maximises their role and participation in the multisectoral planning process to take advantage of their existing skills and knowledge.
 As well, opportunities for close country collaboration and capacity building are kept at the forefront throughout the TA.
 We recognise that capacity needs are organic and non-linear.
-The MQSUN+ approach to capacity building is to be adaptive and responsive to the country/stakeholder needs as they unfold during the implementation and to tailor our approach accordingly.
+The MQSUN+ approach to capacity building is to be adaptive and responsive to the country/stakeholder needs as they unfold during TA implementation and to tailor our approach accordingly.
 Key components of this approach include: